BGG's All-time Top Ten Board Games on iOS & Android04 Sep 2019 13

 While it's true to the rules that made the tabletop game such a huge hit, Playdek's realisation of the game for iOS brings it to life in a way that only video games can, transforming the game board into a living, breathing farm village.
 We liked this one so much that we named it the Board Game of the Year and our Runner-up Game of the Year for 2013.

-Update: Playdek's version of the game never made it to Android, and the developer later sold the rights to the game to Asmodee Digital.
+Current Situation: Playdek's version of the game never made it to Android, and the developer later sold the rights to the game to Asmodee Digital.
 DIGIDICED created a separate game in 2016 that is the digital adaptation of the two-player variant, Agricola: All Creatures Big & Small.
 They also sold the rights to Asmodee, and that game is available on iOS & Android.
 I know.

 #2 -Through the Ages